walterfreeman/phy211/syllabus.md

 | Attendance and participation |   Throughout the semester | 10               |
 | Group practice exams         |                           | 15               |

 The lowest of your exam grades will be dropped, giving a total of 100 points.
-If your exam grade is lower than any of your three midterm exam grades, then the final exam will instead only count for 15 points.
+If your final exam grade is lower than any of your three midterm exam grades, then the final exam will instead only count for 15 points.

 Grades will be assigned as follows: